jlou512/algorithms1/README.md

 My implementations for the programming assignments for the Algorithms Part1 course by Robert Sedgewick and Kevin Wayne.
+Requires the algs4.jar provided from their website: https://algs4.cs.princeton.edu/code/